 The academic tutoring of the pupils is carried out by the Year 10 tutors, Reserve Tutors, Head of Year and the Director of Studies for Year 10.

 Year 10 is the first year of the two year GCSE course.
-Pupils continue to study the compulsory subjects of Maths, English, Science, ICT and RE and 4 option choices.
-The subjects that pupils can chose range from, History, Geography, Full Course RE, Full Course ICT, Business Studies, Media Studies, Food Technology, Product Design, Graphics, Art, Textiles, Sports Science, Dance, Drama, BTEC Drama, Hospitality and Tourism, Health and Social care, Sociology, music, Statistics, French and German.
-Pupils will complete GCSE coursework during the 2 year course and will take modular exams in certain subjects.
+Pupils continue to study the compulsory subjects of Maths, English, Science and RE and 4 option choices.
+The subjects that pupils can chose range from, History, Geography, Full Course RE, Computer Studies, Business Studies, Media Studies, Food Technology, Design and Technology, Art, Textiles, Sports Science, Dance, Drama, Health and Social care, Music, French and Spanish.
+Pupils may complete GCSE coursework in some subjects during the 2 year course and will take linear exams.

 Assessment and Reporting

 The pupils will receive effort grades, GCSE working levels and focus points three times a year in the autumn, spring and summer terms.
-The grades in the autumn and the summer terms will be used as the basis to discuss pupils’ progress, and set targets on the review days in November and July.
+The grades in the autumn and the summer terms will be used as the basis to discuss pupils’ progress, and set targets.

-The pupils in Year 10 will receive their reports February and will have a Parents’ Consultation Evening in the Autumn term.
-At this evening parents and pupils are able to discuss the pupil’s progress and ask questions about progress being made towards their GCSE targets.
+The pupils in Year 10 will receive regular reports (x4) and will have a Parents’ Consultation Evening.
+At this evening parents and pupils are able to discuss pupil’s effort and attainment and ask questions about progress being made towards their GCSE targets.

 Features of the Year

 Key events take place during the course of the year depending on which subjects have been studied.
 There is the opportunity for field trips and practical evenings.
-Modular exams and coursework are completed throughout the year and Work Experience is completed towards the end of Year 10.
+Modular exams and coursework are completed throughout the year.